johnpuddephatt/zerowaste/src/tips/is-textiles-in-schools-dying-out.md

 tags: fashion
 image: /uploads/untitled-design-4-.png
 ---
-Over the next few weeks we're going to hearing from a series of guest bloggers who have been involved with the Leeds Fashion Futures project.
-This week we're hearing from Jude Smallwood, a sewing teacher, who has been teaching for around 14-15 years in Leeds.
+Over the next few weeks we'll be hearing from a series of guest bloggers.
+This week's guest blog is from Jude Smallwood, a secondary school textiles teacher who has been teaching for around 14-15 years in Leeds.

 ###### By Jude Smallwood, 10th May 2021